pforret/jekyll.forret.com/_posts/2023/2023-12-02-nowi-can-just-print-that-video.md

 <embed src="/wp-content/uploads/2023/12/recipe1.pdf" width="800px" height="1130px" />

 It sure works for some of the cooking/culinary videos that I had in mind.
+I've tested it with Instagram, YouTube and TikTok videos.
 In theory, it could work for any video that has a voiceover or subtitles.
 Fitness instructions, make-up videos, language lessons, ...
 I haven't tried it out on those yet.